drexed/lite-command/README.md

 ## Statuses

-Status represents the state of the domain logic executed via the `call` method.
+`status` represents the state of the domain logic executed via the `call` method.
 A status of `success` is returned even if the command has **NOT** been executed.

 | Status    | Description |